phpb-com/docker-gitlab/README.md

 Once you have the Client ID, Client secret and Tenant ID generated, configure them using the `OAUTH_AZURE_API_KEY`, `OAUTH_AZURE_API_SECRET` and `OAUTH_AZURE_TENANT_ID` environment variables respectively.

 For example, if your Client ID is `xxx`, the Client secret is `yyy` and the Tenant ID is `zzz`, then adding `--env 'OAUTH_AZURE_API_KEY=xxx' --env 'OAUTH_AZURE_API_SECRET=yyy' --env 'OAUTH_AZURE_TENANT_ID=zzz'` to the docker run command enables support for Microsoft Azure OAuth.

-### External Issue Trackers

-Since version `7.10.0` support for external issue trackers can be enabled in the "Service Templates" section of the settings panel.

-If you are using the [docker-redmine](https://github.com/sameersbn/docker-redmine) image, you can *one up* the gitlab integration with redmine by adding `--volumes-from=gitlab` flag to the docker run command while starting the redmine container.

-By using the above option the `/home/git/data/repositories` directory will be accessible by the redmine container and now you can add your git repository path to your redmine project.
-If, for example, in your gitlab server you have a project named `opensource/gitlab`, the bare repository will be accessible at `/home/git/data/repositories/opensource/gitlab.git` in the redmine container.

 ### Host UID / GID Mapping